 Soon after I retired from my broadcasting career in 2018, I realized how beneficial the lack of pressure to come up with topics and guests to fill hours of airtime was for my mental health — as if a burden had been lifted from my brain.
 I’m beginning to have that same feeling regarding the information I’m no longer consuming.
 While I still have plenty of people to follow online and news sources of all types to scan, I’m now much choosier about what I stop to take in.

 How will I fill the time I used to waste?
 I have a life of retirement to share with my wife (who divorced herself from the toxic news flow years ago), and we still have a list of places around the world we want to see in person.
-I have a list of books to read, movies to watch, crosswords and other puzzles to solve.
+I have books to read, movies to watch, crosswords and other puzzles to solve.
 I have friends with whom I can engage in conversation without ever touching upon politics or the state of the world.

 I also make it a point to glance at the animals (ostriches, zebras, and oryxes) around a desert watering hole on the Namibia Cam every day.